 Frequently overlooked or even misdiagnosed, ALS symptoms appear very gradually and may not be noticed at early onset.
 Those diagnosed with ALS may feel clumsy and struggle with fine-motor skills such as writing or buttoning a shirt.
 Other early symptoms may include:

 When ALS symptoms are first noticed in speech or swallowing, physicians refer to this as bulbar onset ALS.
 When symptoms are first noticed in the arms or legs, it is referred to as limb onset ALS.

 While there is no cure for ALS, there are several treatment and supportive care options available that can help manage and relieve symptoms, and make living with the disease easier.
 A few of these include:

 An ALS diagnosis brings many questions about what to expect during the course of the disease, as well as concerns about how to provide the care needed to help a loved one remain in the comfort and familiarity of home.
-Visiting Care Giving Services, the top-rated St. Peters long term care, is here to provide the support families need to navigate an ALS diagnosis with a team of highly-skilled, professional caregivers.
-Reach out to us today at (636) 493-9058 to learn more about the home care St. Peters, MO, families trust and to schedule a complimentary in-home consultation.
+Visiting Care Giving Services, providers of top-rated St. Charles elder care and home care in the nearby communities, is here to provide the support families need to navigate an ALS diagnosis with a team of highly-skilled, professional caregivers.
+Reach out to us today at (636) 493-9058 to learn more about the home care St. Charles, MO, families trust and to schedule a complimentary in-home consultation.
 See our Service Area page for a full listing of the communities we serve.